-Regarding the issue of venue, that is, allocating the competent court within the country, it is a general rule that the plaintiff must file a lawsuit at the defendant's forum (the principle of actor sequitur forum rei), but there are exceptions to this rule promulgated in the CCP, and generally the plaintiffs can elect to choose the forum among themselves.
-The parties may agree on the applicable venue in writing if the agreement is concerned with a specific legal relationship and is not contrary to the public order and morals.
+Regarding the issue of venue, that is, allocating the competent court within the country, it is a general rule that the plaintiff must file a lawsuit at the defendant's forum, but there are exceptions to this rule promulgated in the CCP, and generally the plaintiffs can elect to choose the forum among themselves.
+The parties may agree on the applicable venue in writing if the agreement is concerned with a specific legal relationship.

-Regarding the issue of international jurisdiction (ie, allocating the competent court between Japan and other countries) the rule is that the plaintiff must file a lawsuit in the defendant's forum.
+Regarding the issue of international jurisdiction, ie, allocating the competent court between Japan and other countries, the rule is that the plaintiff must file a lawsuit in the defendant's forum.
 Exceptions to this rule are again promulgated in the CCP, but as the defendants' burden to appear in the plaintiffs' forum is much harder than for domestic cases, the exceptions are generally more limited than those recognised regarding the issue of venue.
-The parties may agree on the applicable jurisdiction of any particular country in writing if the agreement is concerned with a specific legal relationship, and if it is not remarkably unreasonable and does not violate law related to the public order and morals of Japan.
+The parties may agree on the applicable jurisdiction of any particular country in writing if the agreement is concerned with a specific legal relationship, and if it is not remarkably unreasonable and does not violate law related to the public order of Japan.
 For jurisdiction agreements between corporations and consumers, and civil disputes relating to labour matters, the forum that the parties may agree on are limited to protect the interests of consumers or workers.
+Even if any of the grounds provided by the CCP exist in Japan, courts may deny Japanese jurisdiction, if exceptional circumstances exist, in which trying the case in Japan may harm the fairness of the parties, or prevent the achievement of a fair and speedy trial, considering the nature of the case, the degree of the burden placed on the defendant to respond to the litigation, location of the evidence, and other circumstances.
+This exception is arguably similar to the US principle of forum non conveniens.